rporins/PSLoader2.0/ELECTRON_FORGE_VITE_PACKAGING.md

 5. **Always verify by inspecting the package output** - Don't assume a config change worked
 6. **The error path shows it's a packaged app issue** - If path includes `AppData\Local\{app}\app-{version}`, it's a packaging problem
 7. **Use `packageAfterPrune` hook for native modules** - This is the ONLY working solution for modules that can't be bundled
+8. **⚠️ CRITICAL: Check for scoped package sub-dependencies** - Scoped packages like `@libsql/client` have sub-packages that MUST be explicitly listed in BOTH `forge.config.ts` AND `vite.base.config.ts`.
+Use `ls node_modules/@scope/` to find all sub-packages and add them ALL to both configuration files.